CLI docs

 Environments

-trycase env create --project <project> --ref main
+trycase env create --project <project> --size <chosen-size>

-trycase env create --project <project> --ref main --patch <patch>
+trycase env create --project <project> --mode desktop --size <chosen-size>

 trycase env wait <env>